 Table of Contents

 Does the surface of your mattress look like a CSI Crime Scene without the chalk outline?
 Does it include cavernous body outlined impressions?
 If you’ve purchased a mattress and foundation in recent years it’s likely a body outline investigation needs to be opened to determine what caused it to sink and wear down so fast.
-Sure there is no body, but where you and yours sleep the evidence is clear, something went wrong with the mattress and it looks as though there is a body still sleeping in it.
+Sure there is no body, but where you and yours sleep the evidence is clear, something went wrong with the mattress and it looks like a body is still sleeping in it.

 Well of course… you did it, but you are not guilty of your sleeping surface not holding up and failing!

 The manufacturer.
-Simply take notice about what is different about today’s mattresses.
+Simply take notice of what is different about today’s mattresses.
 If you compare them to mattresses of the past, these new mattresses are big, fat, and extremely thick.
 The reasoning isn’t just about improving the feel, it’s much bigger than that; it’s about the customer’s perception of greater value.
-By constructing a mattress that is 12, 14, or even 16 inches thick or more, the bed builder can give the illusion of more mattress for the customer’s money whether it’s worth it or not.
-What they fail to divulge is how stuffing the mattress until the seams are about to burst with low quality inexpensive foam, padding, and fibers is the evidence for the fast failure sagging and body impressions.
+By constructing a mattress that is 12, 14, or even 16 inches thick or more, the bed builder can give the illusion of more mattresses for the customer’s money whether it’s worth it or not.
+What they fail to divulge is how stuffing the mattress until the seams are about to burst with low-quality inexpensive foam, padding, and fibers is the evidence for the fast failure sagging, and body impressions.

-The fact is all mattresses develop body impressions break down from years of daily use; however the speed at which they fail can be controlled and minimized by purchasing Heavy Duty Mattresses that are built using stronger coil springs and furniture grade upholstery layering for comfort and support.
+The fact is all mattresses develop body impressions and break down from years of daily use; however, the speed at which they fail can be controlled and minimized by purchasing Heavy Duty Mattresses that are built using stronger coil springs and furniture-grade upholstery layering for comfort and support.
 The real problem with today’s mattresses they include the exact opposite.
-The inclusion of low grade polyurethane (PU) foam fiber and other synthetic materials loft the mattress for customer appeal and short term comfort.
+Including low-grade polyurethane (PU) foam fiber and other synthetic materials loft the mattress for customer appeal and short-term comfort.
 These are then layered directly on top of the coil spring unit which in itself is inferior to their predecessors.

 Contrary to belief all one sided beds are not inferior.

 For example: Therapedic’s HD Heavy Duty Medicoil Mattresses.
 How 1 sided beds wear out or don’t simply boils down to how they are put together.
 The fact that the bulk of manufacturers (including the major S Brands) and their conversion to single sided designs is the contributing factor to premature wear.
-The industry wide change eliminated your option to flip your mattress and extend its useable life.
-Add to this the practice of building inferior beds with less total steel and low grade PU foam and cheap polyester fibers and they have significantly weakened the top mattress surface.
-This leaves head to toe rotation as the only care option for a one sided mattress.
+The industry-wide change eliminated your option to flip your mattress and extend its useable life.
+Add to this the practice of building inferior beds with less total steel low grade PU foam and cheap polyester fibers and they have significantly weakened the top mattress surface.
+This leaves head-to-toe rotation as the only care option for a one sided mattress.

 As if that is not bad enough – many people meet the company’s minimum measurement standards, but end up not getting their mattress replaced under their guarantee because of a stain.

-There is a frequent practice that manufactures and dealers which reserves the right to refuse a trouble claim if the mattress has a stain or mark on it.
+There is a frequent practice that manufacturers and dealers reserve the right to refuse a trouble claim if the mattress has a stain or mark on it.
 This was originally intended to protect those who handled the mattresses from fluids such as blood and urine.
-Manufactures and dealers have re-written their own rules and in my opinion abused this portion of the guarantee.
+Manufacturers and dealers have rewritten their own rules and in my opinion, abused this portion of the guarantee.
 They do so by refusing to take back mattresses that have something as simple as a dirt mark or smudge claiming it falls under the guidelines of a stain.
-This has nothing to do with the beds failure and poses no threat to anyone who must handle it.
+This has nothing to do with the bed’s failure and poses no threat to anyone who must handle it.